adamsturtevant-droid/logic.puzzle.ontologies/README.md

 # logic.puzzle.ontologies
-RDF/OWL ontologies of logic puzzles
+RDF/OWL ontologies of logic puzzles.
 These ontologies model logic puzzles found at https://www.brainzilla.com.
 Importing the ontologies into Protege and running the Hermit reasoner will result in the puzzle being solved.

 Easy: